Adam4lexander/Spoke/Docs/03_Effect.md

 Spoke would catch that mistake and throw an error — but it’s better to avoid it altogether.
 Besides, trying to think of a good parameter name for an `Effect` three levels deep gets hard.

 The little-_s_ in comparison is unobtrusive yet immediately recognisable, and lets you focus on what matters.

+## Advanced Notes

+- **Deferred Execution**: Nested Effects are scheduled and deferred, then executed in order.

+- **Deterministic Flush**: Effects flush after Memos, in mount order.
+Execution is intuitive and consistent.

+- **Safe Cleanup**: Cleanup functions run in reverse order, then child `IDisposable`s are disposed in reverse.

+- **Zero GC Leaves**: Leaf Effects won't allocate GC on remount if the `EffectBlock` is allocation-free.